-This first tab is a summary page which includes the agency name and address, contract number, and the amount of grant funds received.
+This first tab is a summary page which includes the agency name, address, and the amount of grant funds received.
 Review this information to ensure its accuracy.
 The funds will be distributed in one advance payment, so the Grant Award Balance should be \$0.